-1. Applications that have not been determined ineligible by the Division and have not been withdrawn by the Applicant Organization shall be reviewed by the members of the Florida Historical Commission.
-The review will be based on the following ten (10) criteria.
+Applications that have not been determined ineligible by the Division and have not been withdrawn by the Applicant Organization shall be reviewed by the members of the Florida Historical Commission.
+The review will be based on the following ten (10)-criteria.

-Criteria 1: Site or the Proposed Project
+Criteria 1: Site or the Proposed ProjectHistoric Significance or archaeological project.